lk-geimfari/mimesis/docs/providers.rst

     person.ssn()
     person.cpf()

-Perfectionists, as we are, have taken care of this in a way that some specific regional providers would not bother other providers for other regions.
-For this reason, class providers with locally-specific data are separated into a special sub-package (**mimesis.builtins**) for keeping a common class structure for all languages and their objects.
+As perfectionists, we have addressed this issue by separating class providers with locally-specific data into a special sub-package (mimesis.builtins).
+This ensures that providers for specific regions do not cause any inconvenience for providers for other regions.
+This approach helps to maintain a common class structure for all languages and their objects.

 Here’s how it works: